charlielito/snapchat-filters-opencv/README.md

 python scripts/canny.py --virtual_device 1
 ```

-You can see some of the over zoom as follows:
+You can see some of them in the following zoom  call:

+![alt text][s8]

 [s1]: https://raw.githubusercontent.com/charlielito/snapchat-filters-opencv/master/imgs/opencv.gif "S"